quii/learn-go-with-tests/math.md

 - use an SVG library?

-We could refactor our code to do any of these things, and we can do so because because it doesn't matter _how_ we produce our SVG, what's important is _that it's an SVG that we produce_.
+We could refactor our code to do any of these things, and we can do so because it doesn't matter _how_ we produce our SVG, what's important is _that it's an SVG that we produce_.
 As such, the part of our system that needs to know the most about SVGs - that needs to be the strictest about what constitutes an SVG - is the test for the SVG output; it needs to have enough context and